Project: Mist Beginner Survival Guide

 Project: Mist should be approached as a survival routing problem before it is approached as a combat game.
 Steam describes an open-world survival horror island with solo and online co-op play, a Gravity Gun, a moving train base, gear upgrades, giant creatures, critter catching, and abandoned facilities.
 That means a good first run is about building a stable loop: gather, scout, return, upgrade, and only then push deeper into danger.

-The safest pre-release recommendation is to avoid absolute promises.
-We do not know the final resource density, enemy damage, repair costs, hunger pressure, or train upgrade order.
+The safest post-launch recommendation is still to avoid absolute promises until routes are tested.
+We do not yet have verified resource density, enemy damage, repair costs, hunger pressure, or train upgrade order.
 What we can say is that players should learn how the island communicates danger before committing rare materials.
 If the game rewards observation, then your first hour should produce information as much as loot.

 | Topic | Current answer | Verification status |